 With the double digit growth projected for 2018/2019, the recent investment was to improve the overall experience for passengers flying out of Wales and proudly emphasise Welsh heritage.

-The interior design and fitout experts were awarded the large scale £4m fit out and refurbishment project following the design of Powell Dobson Architects.
-The refurbishment project included an extension and fitout of the Departure Lounge and a complete redesign of the 51° Business Lounge, all in bid to accommodate the expansion plans and raise the airport's profile.
+The interior design and fit out experts Powell were awarded the large scale £4m fit out and refurbishment project following the design of Powell Dobson Architects.
+The refurbishment project included an extension andfit out of the Departure Lounge and a complete redesign of the 51° Business Lounge, all in bid to accommodate the expansion plans and raise the airport's profile.